 3. What was your best day as manager of the Harvard Recycling Services?

 I remember a really good day.
 I’m not sure it was really my best day, but it was just a really good day.
-Working with nonprofit 860_3groups, it is complicated to work out timing and logistics.
+Working with nonprofit groups, it is complicated to work out timing and logistics.
 They usually have to get a truck, hire labor to load the truck, get approval and authorization to receive the goods.
 At Harvard someone has to declare the goods as surplus, we have to recover them in a timely way, and we have to keep them sheltered from the rain.
 There are about nine things that have to happen.

 There was one day this past fall when it was the first day that the LABBB students came to our new facility.
 We had to keep them off campus for a couple of months because we had to move from one warehouse to another.
 It wasn’t even clear if we would be able to use them in the new place.
 But we did get approval.